Skip to main content

 A growing pattern is to expose S3 as a POSIX filesystem via a FUSE layer (Mountpoint-S3 from AWS, the open-source s3fs, custom GCS/OSS mounts).
 The application sees a normal directory tree; the FUSE layer handles the S3 calls underneath, with local caching.
 This avoids application-level changes when migrating from PFS to S3.

-The catch is that FUSE layers add latency (kernel bounce + user-space FUSE handler) and have inconsistent semantics for things like file locks, mtimes, and consistency guarantees.
-They work for read-heavy training pipelines but should not be used for production checkpoint writes; for those, use the S3 SDK directly or a checkpoint-aware library like checkpoint sharding tools.
+The catch is that FUSE layers add latency (kernel bounce + user-space FUSE handler) and have inconsistent semantics for file locks, mtimes, and in-place modification.
+Mountpoint-S3 specifically supports sequential writes to new files with strong read-after-write consistency but does not allow random writes or modifications to existing objects, which rules out in-place checkpoint mutation but is fine for write-once shard files.
+For workflows that mutate files in place, use the S3 SDK directly or a checkpoint-aware library like checkpoint sharding tools.

 Egress costs and data gravity